psd8/mfe-todo-app/Readme.md

      ```

      **Note**: Ensure all remote apps consumed by the host app are up and running.
 Check the `webpack.config` Module Federation configuration for details on which apps need to be running.

----

-### Adjustments Made:

-- Clarified the status of each project part.
-- Improved section headings for readability.
-- Emphasized key points and added notes for clarity.

-This should enhance the readability and usability of your README.md file.
-Adjust as necessary based on specific project details or additional requirements!